 - Draw with very light lines for your grid.
 The lighter the lines are, the easier it will be to erase the grid after you have drawn the contour of the seashell.

 - Angle the pencil at a 45-degree angle and draw away from the tip pencil.
-If you are right handed, start from the left and draw towards the right.
+Start from the left and draw towards the right if you are right-handed.

 Note: When you draw the contour use light lines.